amirostad076-droid/flutter_client/README.md

 ## Download

-> [!NOTE]
-> Unless you are using a degoogled operating system, you should use the FCM client.
-If you don't know if your OS is degoogled, it likely is not.

 **Apple App Store**: Coming when V1 is finished.

 **Google Play Store**: Coming when V1 is finished.

-**Fdroid**: Coming when V1 is finished.
+**F-Droid**: Coming when V1 is finished.

 **iOS Testflight**: Currently only available to Plutonium users.

 ### Android (APK)

+> [!NOTE]
+> Unless you are using a degoogled operating system, you should use the FCM client.
+If you don't know if your OS is degoogled, it likely is not.

 **Quick pick (most users):** download the **beta FCM** APK from [GitHub releases](https://github.com/fluxerapp/flutter_client/releases) — e.g. `app-arm64-v8a-betafcm-release.apk` on a phone from the last few years.